-Links to public transport, schools and shops both in and beyond should be enhanced where possible.
+Links to public transport, schools and shops should be enhanced where possible.
 Consideration should be given to whether existing footpaths could be enhanced or better maintained including whether they could be upgraded for cycling.

 Access to and within sites (pavements, footpaths, cycle routes, bridleways and roads) and parking should be designed to promote ease of movement for users, with priority given to people who are on foot and to people with disabilities and on bicycles.